 - Representing clients in hearings and trials related to divorce, custody, child support, and SIJS.

 The Bureau generally does not represent non-custodial parents; however, there are some exceptions to this policy.
-As with all potential clients, the Intake Committee reviews cases involving non-custodial parents who meet our exceptions very carefully before recommending acceptance.
+As with all potential clients, the Family Law practice reviews intakes and potential cases involving non-custodial parents on a case-by-case basis.

-The Bureau also offers a class about the Massachusetts divorce process.
+In the event that the Bureau is unable to accept your case and represent you at this time, we offer a class about the Massachusetts divorce process.
 For more information, see our Pro Se Divorce Clinic page.